 Additionally, traditional spaces like large conference rooms can be rethought.
 Many open-plan offices have gotten rid of private offices.
 This can help company spirit, of course, by bringing down barriers and letting the different levels of management open to all the workers on the floor.

 However, this has also created a need to create smaller, private conference rooms when managers need to talk to employees one on one.
-Having a good designer and fitout specialist that identifies these needs is a great step to creating the best productive modern office.
+HHaving a good designer office furniture in Sydney fitout specialist that identifies these needs is a great step to creating the best productive modern office furniture sydney.